On the Nonlocaity in the Goulomb Gauge External Field Problem: Az introductory example

 Consider a rigid body with a given charge distribution $\rho({\bf x})$ on it but of total charge equal to zero.
 If it is placed into a homogeneous magnetic field $\bf B = \Rot{\bf A}$ then in the combined electric field $\bf E$ of the body and the external magnetic field a certain amount $\bf N$ of angular momentum will arise.
 The simplest way to demonstrate this is to slowly remove the magnetic field and to calculate the torque

 acting on the body due to the electric field ${\bf E}'(t)$ induced by the changing $\bf B(t)$.
 The total amount of angular momentum imparted to the body is equal to the angular momentum $\bf N$.

 In Coulomb gauge the vector potential is chosen so as to make its divergence to vanish and the scalar potential $\phi$ is equal to the Coulomb field of the charge density $\rho({\bf x})$.
-For a homogeneous field we have\footnote{The condition $\Div {\bf A} = 0$ would permit us to add to $\bf A$ a gradient of a harmonic function but for the calculation of the gauge invariant quantity \reff{1a} the choice of the gauge is dictated solely by convenience.
-We note in passing that in this static situation there is in fact no difference between Coulomb and Lorentz gauges.}
+For a homogeneous field we have

 The induced electric field is determined by the equation

 Then \reff{1a} can be written as

 Since $\dot{\bf N} = {\bf K}$ the total amount of angular momentum received by the body is equal to